yijia2413/vagrant-cascading-hadoop-cluster/README.md

 jobtracker is available under http://master.local:50030/jobtracker.jsp

-The cluster uses [zeroconf](http://en.wikipedia.org/wiki/Zero-configuration_networking) (a.k.a. bonjour) for name resoltion.
+The cluster uses [zeroconf](http://en.wikipedia.org/wiki/Zero-configuration_networking) (a.k.a. bonjour) for name resolution.
 This means, that you never have to remember any IP nor will you have to fiddle with your `/etc/hosts` file.